The Vango Dreamer is a lightweigth self-inflating camping mat.

 Being such small self-inflating mats, I wasn’t expecting them to magically self-inflate.
 Very few mats that call themselves self-inflating actually inflate themselves we found.

 After leaving the SIMs for a while, I blew air into them to get them properly inflated.

 These use standard SIM valves, and not the large inflate/deflate valve that you can find on the massive Vango Shangri-La Grande sleeping mat.

-A thickness of 3cm may not sound a lot, but its about twice the amount you get on a foam roll mat.
+The thickness of 3cm may not sound a lot, but it’s about twice the amount you get on a foam roll mat.
 So, despite it taking a similar sort of space to carry, you do get a more comfortable sleeping mat.